b-crawl/bcrawl/README.md

   - v1.20: Deep trolls and iron trolls are slightly stronger.
   - v1.22: Sea snakes are somewhat stronger.
   - v1.22: Ironheart preservers have a stronger heal but can't use it as often.
+  - v1.23: Leopard geckos move faster but no longer attack quickly.
+  - v1.23: Swamp drakes have a stronger bite that can slow and poison.

 #### Unique Monsters
   - Ijyb always has a Polymorph wand, and gets a sling and branded dagger.